OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Insecure options to store keys

 A less secure way of storing encryption keys, is in the SharedPreferences of Android.
 When [SharedPreferences](https://developer.android.com/reference/android/content/SharedPreferences.html "Android SharedPreference API") are used, the file is only readable by the application that created it.
-However, on rooted devices, any other application with root access can simply read the SharedPreferences file of other apps.
+However, on rooted devices, any other application with root access can read the SharedPreferences file of other apps.
 This is not the case for the AndroidKeyStore, since AndroidKeyStore access is managed on the kernel level, which needs considerably more work and skill to bypass without the AndroidKeyStore clearing or destroying the keys.

 The last three options are to use hardcoded encryption keys in the source code, having a predictable obfuscation function or key derivation function based on stable attributes, and storing generated keys in public places like `/sdcard/`.
 Hardcoded encryption keys are an issue, since this means every instance of the application uses the same encryption key.
-An attacker can reverse-engineer a local copy of the application in order to extract the cryptographic key, and use that key to decrypt any data which was encrypted by the application on any device.
+An attacker can reverse-engineer a local copy of the application to extract the cryptographic key, and use that key to decrypt any data which was encrypted by the application on any device.

-Next, when you have a predictable key derivation function based on identifiers which are accessible to other applications, the attacker only needs to find the KDF and apply it to the device in order to find the key.
+Next, when you have a predictable key derivation function based on identifiers which are accessible to other applications, the attacker only needs to find the KDF and apply it to the device to find the key.
 Lastly, storing encryption keys publicly is also highly discouraged, as other applications can have permission to read the public partition and steal the keys.

 #### Data Encryption Using Third Party Libraries